flipcoder/couchmode/README.md

 Modern Homescreen for Raspberry PIs and Linux HTPCs.

-I just started this project, so don't expect much yet!
+This project is just a proof of concept, so don't expect much yet!

 ![](https://i.imgur.com/YM4rx0y.png)